seenigel/NND1/spring-2018/session3/readme.md

 Which front page is more likely to grab your attention?
 Why?

 Here's a more recent example, showing the movements of a man infected with the ebola virus around New York City.
--<a href="http://www.nydailynews.com/new-york/ebola-patient-dr-craig-spencer-city-timeline-article-1.1986708" target="blank">New York Daily News</a>
+- <a href="http://www.nydailynews.com/new-york/ebola-patient-dr-craig-spencer-city-timeline-article-1.1986708" target="blank">New York Daily News</a>
--<a href="https://www.nytimes.com/interactive/2014/10/23/nyregion/new-york-city-ebola-patient-timeline-map.html" target="blank">New York Times</a>
+- <a href="https://www.nytimes.com/interactive/2014/10/23/nyregion/new-york-city-ebola-patient-timeline-map.html" target="blank">New York Times</a>

 Which story is easier to understand?
 Why?

 *Story design is about determining the strongest or most important part of your story and presenting it to readers in a clearly accessible or memorable way.*